HOW LONG DOES IT TAKE FOR A BED BUG INFESTATION TO SHOW?

 - You’ll see bed bugs during the day as they are hungry and their harborage areas have become overcrowded, so they are infesting other areas of the room.

 - Hatched eggs and eggs can easily be seen along mattress seams, in folds of the mattress, box spring, and nearby furniture.
+If you sleep on your couch, then they can also be found hiding in there.

 - Lots of dark fecal stains on the mattress, box spring, and other material furnishings.